Skip to content

 Get your cladding assessed.

-Tell us the building — we'll scope an assessment and give you a clear picture of where it stands.
+Tell us the building — we will scope an assessment and give you a clear picture of where it stands, with a defect report your committee or risk register can act on.

 Request an assessment